Meir Zorea: Participation in the Israeli military

 Dozens of former Jewish Brigade members were called upon to lead the Israel Defense Forces (IDF) in anticipation of the impending 1948 Arab-Israeli War.
 During the 1948 war, Zorea served as a battalion commander.
 Later, Zorea served on the General Staff as the head of the training department.
 He also served as commander of the IDF Officer School.

 Zorea retired from the army in 1953, and he was later recommissioned in 1956.
 He went on to positions as Deputy Commander and later commander of Israel's tank corps, and Director of Operations.
 At the time, Zorea was considered a candidate for eventual appointment as Chief of General Staff, the highest position in the IDF.

 In 1959, after the Night of the Ducks scandal that brought Israel to domestic and foreign crisis, Zorea was removed from his position as director of operations.
 He was reassigned as commander of Northern Command, succeeding Yitzhak Rabin, who in turn replaced Zorea as the new director of operations.

 In 1962, Zorea retired from the IDF as a major-general.
 He participated in the Israeli capture of Adolf Eichmann, who stood trial and was later executed.
 Later on, during the 1967 Six-Day War, Zorea led his tank corps into the Sinai Peninsula to capture Sharm el-Sheikh from Egyptian forces.
-In the 1980s, Zorea was involved in the investigation of the Kav 300 affair, wherein some Israeli soldiers were suspected of killing two captured Arab terrorists.
+In the 1980s, Zorea was involved in the investigation of the Kav 300 affair, wherein some Israeli soldiers were suspected of summarily executing two captured Arab bus hijackers.